What are bonding and attachment?

 When parents learn of the different attachment styles, they may become concerned about whether they have a secure attachment with their children.
+This is a valid concern since bonding with your infant affects both your health and the baby’s health.
 Ainsworth found that the majority of mothers and babies that she studied did have a secure attachment.
 Furthermore, attachment is a process that evolves over time, so it is never too late to enhance the parent-child bond.

-How can I develop a secure attachment with my baby?
+How can I develop a secure attachment with my infant?

-It is common for it to take several days, weeks, or months to feel a bond with your baby.
+It is common for it to take several days, weeks, or months to feel like you are bonding with your infant.
 At first your baby may feel like a stranger, but over time many parents develop a sense of closeness with their children.

 The most effective ways to develop a secure attachment with your baby are for you to respond to your baby’s cues, do your best to soothe them, and manage your own stress.
 This means taking actions when your baby is hungry, tired, or has a wet diaper.
 When your baby is fussy or upset, you should do what you can to try to calm them down.
 The 5 S’s are a popular and effective technique for calming fussy newborns.
 Of course these techniques will not always work and sometimes your baby may continue to fuss no matter what you do.
 During these times it’s important to remain calm, avoid beating yourself up, and remember that you are doing your best.
 By being present for your baby, you are showing them that they can depend on you.